JamesSwift/SWDAPI/README.md

 The SWDAPI controller makes use of OOP classes when advantageous, but doesn't demand them everywhere unlike most other projects.
 Classes are getting more efficient, but they still come with resource costs.
 Why define a class and instantiate it when you could simply pass an array?
 Hence, to define
-API endpoints, you simply do:
+API methods/views, you simply do:

     "methods": {